Daniel-Tran-247/Case-Study-2-Pizza-Runner/README.md

   	CASE
   		WHEN pickup_time = 'null' THEN NULL
   		ELSE pickup_time
-  	END AS pickup_time,
+  	END :: TIMESTAMP AS pickup_time,
   	CASE
   		WHEN distance = 'null' THEN NULL
   		WHEN distance LIKE '%km' THEN TRIM('km' FROM distance) ELSE distance
-  	END AS distance,
+  	END :: FLOAT AS distance,
   	CASE
   		WHEN duration = 'null' THEN NULL
   		WHEN duration LIKE '%minutes' THEN TRIM('minutes' FROM duration) WHEN duration LIKE '%minute' THEN TRIM('minute' FROM duration) WHEN duration LIKE '%mins' THEN TRIM('mins' FROM duration) ELSE duration
-  	END AS duration,
+  	END :: INT AS duration,
   	CASE
     	WHEN cancellation IN ('', 'null') THEN NULL
   		ELSE cancellation